RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-USB-drive.md

 -  **Separation of data**: In the event that a RetroPie installation becomes corrupted or a new image is required, any ROMs, saves, etc, are not lost.
 Simply remove the USB stick, re-image the SD card, re-apply these setup instructions, and all that data is retained.
 -  **Easy ROM transfer**: When the system is off, you can remove the stick and plug it into any other computer and easily copy-and-paste ROMs into the correct folders.
 -  **Speed**: USB transfer speeds can be faster than SD card transfer speeds (see http://www.roylongbottom.org.uk/Raspberry%20Pi%20Benchmarks.htm#anchor21).
+-  **Cost**: USB storage tends to be cheaper than the equivalent microSD card.
+-  **Capacity**: USB storage can reach huge capacities, whereas microSD is limited.
+-  **Compatibility**: microSD cards suffer from [compatibility issues](http://elinux.org/RPi_SD_cards) with Raspberry Pi systems.
+USB storage devices should mostly all work.

 There are a number of ways you can achieve this, but the following method is desirable as it fully integrates the USB drive with the existing directory structure, rather than requiring you to tweak configuration files so RetroPie is looking for ROMs in a different place.
 Below there are two ways to accomplish this: an automated method, or a manual method.